justbetter/laravel-blade-tailwind-merge/README.md

 ## Known issues

 Currently the merging works only by checking the first part before the dash.
 So `text-red-500` overwrites `text-xl` and visa versa because we only check for `text-*`.
 To fix this we need to know all Tailwind options just like [tailwind-merge](https://github.com/dcastil/tailwind-merge) does.
+Maybe in the future... but a PR is welcome!

 ## References